+Abstract

-Abstract- Small and medium enterprises (SMEs) face the same challenges in their IT-departments as their bigger counterparts.
-In this article, we will take a quick look at existing best practices to deal with those challenges.
-Also, we will discuss a generic approach to introduce IT-Structure and IT-Management in an actual SMEs using these best practice methods.
+- 8 Small and medium enterprises (SMEs) face the same challenges in their IT-departments as - 9 their bigger counterparts.
+In this article, we will take a quick look at existing best practices to - deal with those challenges.
+In addition we will discuss a generic approach to introduce - 11 IT-Structure and IT-Management in an actual SMEs using these best practice methods.

-Keywords: enterprise architecture management, IT governance, IT service management, SME.
+Index terms- enterprise architecture management, IT governance, IT service management, SME.